The King of Dayung

 The king chuckled.
 “It's a little late for respect, coming from you.
 At least if you are who I think you are, and I'm rarely wrong.”
 Sano dared to peek at him.
 The king rubbed his chin, relaxed against the backrest of his chair.
 His smile creased the edges of his eyes.
 “Are you sure you don't want any food?
 We're going to have a busy night.
-Come, at least have a plum.”
+Come, at least have a tamarind.”

 “A busy night?”
 Sano echoed.

 “Oh yes.”
 King Bunawi rested his elbows against his knees and clasped his hands together.
 “You, my boy, are going to help me solve a little mystery in my army.
 I admit, what first interested me about you was your use of illegal magic, but I've found an additional purpose for you.”

 The king's cryptic words only deepened Sano's apprehension.
 He didn't move to take the cup of wine or any of the fruits.
 His stomach was not in the mood.

 “Suit yourself.”
 King Bunawi pulled a key from his pocket, and unlocked the chain that held Sano.
 Without missing a beat, he grabbed Sano's arm in a firm grasp.

 King Bunawi dragged Sano out of the room, down a hallway lined with warriors.
 They breezed through several rooms decorated with brightly coloured tapestries and fine furniture.
 Stunned, all Sano could do was keep up with the king's pace and avoid tripping.
 Each time he saw a window, his heart sang with hope – but King Bunawi would probably break his neck before he could escape.